mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 Common use cases are:

 * Enable/disable network connectivity before and after checking for an update to reduce bandwidth.
-* Migrate persistent data during a software upgrade.
+* Migrate persistent data during a software update.
 * User or application confirmation before a reboot.
 This is common in applications which have a UI or that provide critical functionality e.g network routers.
 * Run additional sanity checks before committing to the update.